 Today, we want students to start picking up on the types of words and vocabulary that are frequently found in each type of passage.

-Now, you can go about this in a couple different ways.
-If you have introduced the flipbooks, you could give students a few minutes to look over the cue-words associated with each type of text structure before reading the passages, then have them circle any words they see used.
+Now, you can go about this in a couple of different ways.
+If you have introduced the flipbooks, you could give students a few minutes to look over the cue words associated with each type of text structure before reading the passages, then have them circle any words they see used.

-Another option is to not let students use their flipbooks and instead try to deduce the cue-words through observation of the text.
+Another option is to not let students use their flipbooks and instead try to deduce the cue words through observation of the text.
 If you want to go with this route, have students use highlighters to look for words that suggest the text structure type.
-Once students have highlighted some words, you can create an anchor chart, or create a list on the board, and check your students’ accuracy against the cue-word lists in their flipbooks.
+Once students have highlighted some words, you can create an anchor chart or create a list on the board and then check your students’ accuracy against the cue-word lists in their flipbooks.